0dataloss/IONOS-FAS/README.md

 This Python service will provide you with a REST endpoint to scale your infrastructure Up or Down.

+This POC will enable you to start working with:
+1 Server
+1 Network LoadBalancer
+1 LAN
+1 Disk

 ## Essential Configuration Files
 - Rename ionos-example.py in ionos.py and set your username/password
 - Configure at leas one section in the IONOS-FAS.ini file